philipmjohnson/ics314f13/src/morea/020.professional-persona/outcome-3.md

 morea_sort_order: 5
 ---

-You demonstrate the ability to write professional-quality technical reports or to have significantly improved your skill at this task since your last report.
+You demonstrate the ability to write professional-quality technical essays or to have significantly improved your skill at this task since your last essay.